dantefromdevilmaycry/The-Fabulous-Five/content/Factions, and peoples/The Animancers.md

 Academics, Wizards, sorcerers and other folk invested in the working of souls, and invested in the study and practice of [[Animancy]] are referred to as Animancers.

-Following [[The Saint's War]], the outbreak of the [[Voidborn Crisis]] ushered in a sudden demand for Animancers in [[Tamara]], with institutions seeing unabated funding and free-reign to fix the issue at hand by any means necessary.
-Animancers from all over [[The Great Seas]] congregated in [[Tamara]] in response to this call for humanitarian action and facilities amenable to extensive research.
+Following [[The Saint's War]], the outbreak of the [[Voidborn Crisis]] ushered in a sudden demand for Animancers in [[Avalon]], with institutions seeing unabated funding and free-reign to fix the issue at hand by any means necessary.
+Animancers from all over [[The Great Seas]] congregated in [[Avalon]] in response to this call for humanitarian action and facilities amenable to extensive research.

 # Valdadras

-The Animancers in [[Valdadras]] maintain several prominent institutions, key amongst them being [[The Sanitorium]].
+The Animancers in [[Valdadras]] maintain several prominent institutions, key amongst them being [[The Sanitarium]].

 ### Animacers in Valdadras:
 - [[Tunon]]